Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

     - *0x02FCF-0x02FD0: checksum (2 bytes, range of data included not sure);*
 - **0x02FD1-0x02FE9: User ID data echo (below the first image only, slot 1, just replaced by 0xAA on other slots);**
 - **0x02FEA-0x02FFF: end of memory slot;**
-    - *0x02FEA-0x02FFA: 0xAA repeated (remnants of the initial factory sram tests, never erased since camera release, other value means that backup battery has been replaced);*
+    - *0x02FEA-0x02FFA: 0xAA repeated;*
     - *0x02FFA-0x02FFF: may not be 0xAA, but without any logical, not protected by checksum anyway;*

 **Images are then repeated from 0xXX000 to 0xXXFFF with XX ranging from 03 to 1F.**

+General comment: any extended 0xAA range is a remnant of the initial factory sram tests, never erased since camera release.
+Other value means that backup battery has been replaced.
+By extension, these ranges are never included into any checksums as they are never used by the camera code in writing mode.

 # Visual representation of data at the beginning of the save ram
 ![Visual representation of data at the beginning of save ram](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Image_ram_beginning2.png)